crs4/bbmri-it-school-tutorials/tutorial-hl7v2-cda-ihe/HL7v2-CDA-IHE_tutorial.md

 we'll use a Mirth Connect impllementation that we will run in a Docker container.
-This implementation has a simple demographics table; the "PDQ_SERVER_ACTOR_LOCAL_DOMAIN" channel recieves at input the request message from the consumer, extracts the query parameters from the message and creates the DB equery to search for results.
+This implementation has a simple demographics table; the "PDQ_SERVER_ACTOR_LOCAL_DOMAIN" channel recieves at input the request message from the consumer, extracts the query parameters from the message and creates the DB query to search for results.
 Then, according to the results, it builds the response message and sends it back to the consumer.
-Tip: have always a look to the IHE soecificaitons of the transactio, here: https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html
+Tip: have always a look to the IHE specifications of the transaction, here: https://profiles.ihe.net/ITI/TF/Volume2/ITI-21.html
 In particular, the sections related to "message semantics" and "query parameters".